enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-text-manipulation/intro.md

 ## GOAL OF THE COURSE

-The goal of this course is to show how to use the most common Unix text manipulation commands  (work in progress!).
+The goal of this course is to show how to use the most common Unix text manipulation commands.

 ---------

 How many words are in Dante Alighieri's "Divina Commedia"?

-Which is the most frequently used word?
+Can you guess which is the most frequently used word in the poem?

-And can you guess are the 5 most distinctive words in the "Inferno" section?

-And what about "Paradiso" section?
+Which are the 5 most distinctive words in the "Inferno" section?
+And what about "Paradiso"?

-Throughrout this course we will handle a text file and we will use common text manipulation tools to modify and extract information from a text file.
+Throughrout this course you will handle a text file and you will use common text manipulation tools to modify and extract information out from it.